 Kick the holiday off right, eat light and drink on.
 Labor Day is a time for savoring the last of these warm summer days and digging in to some decadent eats.
 Always be mindful of options when you are entertaining.
-So for variety’s sake, I started with something sweet– a Goat Cheese, Caramelized Onion & Fig Flatbread and a more indulgent option, a Marinated Mozzarella and Tomato Pie.
+So for variety’s sake, I started with something sweet– a Goat Cheese, Caramelized Onion & Fig Flatbread, on a Cauliflower Crust and a more indulgent option, a Marinated Mozzarella and Tomato Pie.

 This year, I’ve prepared a spread that challenges the traditional cookout classics, and focuses on all of the harvested herbs and veggies that mother earth blessed us with this season.
 In between travels and hectic work schedules, it’s important to get in touch with nature, Gardening is a great escape.
 Nurturing little seedlings into towering tomato plants is immensely gratifying, and being able to share them at the dinner table is even better.
 Tomatoes, onions, rosemary, basil, garlic, and plenty of other plants have all made a home in the patch of earth behind my house.
 These are just some of the homegrown goodies that went into these recipes.
 I set the table in patriotic tones, and poured up a glass of St. Germain + Citrus Sangria and plucked some ripe pickin’s and headed to the kitchen to start on the flatbread.